 5. “Laramie Project” by Moisés Kaufman and members of the Tectonic Theater Project

-A high school favorite to produce, this deeply moving play tells the true story of Matthew Shepard, a young, gay man who was the victim of a hate crime and has since become a symbol for America’s struggle against intolerance.
+A high school favorite to produce, "Laramie Project" tells the true story of Matthew Shepard, a young, gay man who was the victim of a hate crime and has since become a symbol for America’s struggle against intolerance.
 Zubaida Ula’s monologue, in particular, stands out as a rallying cry against ignorance, while she herself struggles to comprehend the tragedy that she sees unfolding around her.
 The monologue is brutally honest and offers a biting look into how hatred can infest and spread beyond a single event, while it still manages to retain the curiosity and confusion universal to adolescence.
 In the end, Zubaida proves herself to be a confused, morally-driven intellectual, as she begs the audience to recognize the hate crime for what it is: “these are people trying to distance themselves from this crime.
 And we need to own this crime.”

 6. “Push” by George Cameron Grant

 “Push” grapples with heavy subject matter, exploring the life of a boy named Chris after he faces bullying and eventually takes his life.
 I find it to be a rich source of material for any teen willing to confront these difficult topics.
 Two particularly engaging monologues follow Eve, Billy’s sister.
 The first provides a look into Eve’s personal grief when she visits the subway platform where her brother died, attempting in vain to understand the tragedy.
 The second tackles her guilt when, in a flashback, she sees her brother trying to tell her that he’s gay as she fails to comprehend and provide the support that he needs.
 Both monologues provide deeply moving looks into Eve as a character, and into her relationship with her brother, and provide plenty of layered subtext for a teen actor to unpack.